elliottt/elliottt.github.io/source/_posts/2013-02-19-serenade-in-haskell.markdown

 The type that the pretty package defines for pretty-printed documents is the `Doc` type.
-As I am going to be rendering out HTML as text in my `Serenade` type, it's natural to make it an alias to the `Doc` type.
+As I am going to be rendering out HTML as text in my `Serenade` type, it's natural to make it a synonym of the `Doc` type.

 ```haskell
 type Serenade = Doc
 ```

-I've simplified attributes a bit to key/value pairs, though it works well for my small example.
+I've simplified attributes to key/value pairs, which works well for my small example.
 Their pretty printing just involves printing the name as text, followed by an '=' character, then the double quoted value.